nus-cs2103-AY1617S1/addressbook-level4/collated/test/A0138978Ereused.md

     }

     /**
-     * Aserts the person shown in the card is same as the given person */ public void assertMatching(Task task, TaskCardHandle card) {
+     * Aserts the task shown in the card is same as the given task */ public void assertMatching(Task task, TaskCardHandle card) {
         assertTrue(TestUtil.compareCardAndTask(card, task));
     }

     /**
-     * Asserts the size of the person list is equal to the given number.
+     * Asserts the size of the task list is equal to the given number.
      */
     protected void assertListSize(int size) {
         int numberOfTasks = taskListPanel.getNumberOfTasks();